Birun History, Family Crest & Coats of Arms

 Early Origins of the Birun family

-Lancashire, at Woolstone, with Martinscroft, a township, in the parish and union of Warrington, hundred of West Derby.
+The surname Birun was first found in Lancashire, at Woolstone, with Martinscroft, a township, in the parish and union of Warrington, hundred of West Derby.
 "In the 20th of Edward I., John Byrun claimed free warren here in right of his wife Alesia, heiress of Robert Banastre."
-CITATION[CLOSE]

 Birun Spelling Variations